TBeijen/tbnl-hugo/content/post/2023-06-10-shifting-left-feature-deploys.md

 ## Define scope

-So, once we've established feature deploys solve a problem, we arrive at the next question: What should be included in a feature deploy?
+So, once we have established feature deploys solve a problem, we arrive at the next question: What should be included in a feature deploy?

 Applications are hardly ever isolated.
 They consume services, use databases, emit or consume events.
-Those services in turn also have depencencies, the list goes on.
+Those services in turn also have dependencies, the list goes on.

 Determining what to include in a feature deploy will involve trade-offs and pragmatism.
 Some questions that might pop up: